ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 4. **Data Aggregation**: Metrics are aggregated at the server level to anonymize data and comply with privacy regulations.

-By meticulously collecting and presenting these metrics, advertisers can gain valuable insights into their campaigns, enabling data-driven decisions for better ROI.

 ### Opt-Out & Consent

-User consent and the ability to opt-out are paramount in a privacy-respecting ad ecosystem.
 This section describes the mechanisms for user opt-out and how consent is managed.

 #### Core Features